-The co-Principal Investigators of the proposed project are: Jason McNamee (Chief, RI DEM Marine Fisheries), David Bethoney (Executive Director, CFRF), and Thomas Heimann (Research Biologist, CFRF).
+The co-Principal Investigators of the proposed project are: Jason McNamee (Chief, RI DEM Marine Fisheries), and David Bethoney (Executive Director, CFRF).
 Curriculum vitae are provided in the following pages.

 Jason McNamee will play an advisory/support role in this project, given his existing commitments at the RI DEM Division of Marine Fisheries.
 More specifically, Jason will provide advice for sampling protocols, act as a liaison to the existing black sea bass assessment/management infrastructure and assist with data analysis as his time permits (data review/analysis will primarily be the role of the CFRF Research Biologist).
-In his role as both a technical committee member, and having been a member of the contracted stock assessment team for the MAFMC, Jason McNamee will be able to help the project with capturing the correct information and making sure this information is formatted appropriately for inclusion in future northern Atlantic black sea bass stock assessment projects.
+In his role as both a technical committee member, and as a member of the black sea bass Research Track Stock Assessment Working Group, Jason McNamee will be able to help the project with capturing the correct information and making sure this information is formatted appropriately for inclusion in future northern Atlantic black sea bass stock assessments.